Goa Institute of Management: Administration

 The school is governed by a board, and offers a full-time MBA (PGDM) program (2 years), PGDM -Healthcare Management Programme (HCM-2 years), PGDM in Big Data Analytics (BDA - 2 years), PGDM in Banking, Insurance & Financial Services (BIFS- 2 years) and Part Time Executive MBA (3 years).
 It has a full-time "Fellow Programme in Management" (FPM) which is a doctoral programme ideal for individuals seeking academic research and teaching careers as faculty or professors.
 GIM also conducts Management Development Programs/Corporate trainings for various MNC's, Public & Private sector companies.

 Campus

 Ribandar Campus (1993-2009)

 Gradually, as the popularity of the programme grew with the student community, the campus was shifted to the heritage building in Ribandar Conservation Area.
 It was here in the same campus that the Institute really flourished while offering their flagship Postgraduate diploma in Management.

-This was a beautiful 350 years old heritage campus was situated on the banks of the serene Mandovi River, in the Santa Casa de Misericordia in Ribandar.
-The building in which the school was is now an heritage conservation area and is under the care of Government of Goa.
-The 2011 batch was the last full-time batch to graduate from this campus.
+The 350-year-old campus is situated on the banks of the Mandovi River, in the Santa Casa de Misericordia in Ribandar.
+The building in which the school was is now a heritage conservation area under the care of Government of Goa.
+The class of 2011 were the last students to graduate from this campus.